yakkomajuri/privacy-initiative/README.md

   * **Do not re-use passwords:** Try as hard as you can not to re-use passwords.
 This is a bad practice that makes multiple accounts vulnerable if only one password leaks.

   * **Use a password manager:** A summary of the points above.
 Keeping track of long, one-use passwords is hard.
 Get a password manager to do it for you.

+  * **Use multi-factor / two-factor authentication:** Using 2FA or multi-factor authentication makes it significantly harder for anyone to break into your accounts.

   * **Never ever use websites without HTTPS:** HTTPS, usually represented by a green lock next to the URL on your browser, ensures your connection to websites is securely encrypted.
 This means you can send data (mostly) without any risk of it ending up in the wrong hands.
 Websites without HTTPS are dangerous and likely to leak your data.